amigavision/amigavision.github.io/docs.md

 3. Copy `AmigaVision.hdf` to `roms/commodore_ami` on the RePlayOS SD card.
 4. Put the SD card back in the Raspberry Pi, you should now be able to start AmigaVision under Commodore Amiga in the menu.

+Do note that while this setup will start on Raspberry Pi 3, it is too slow to emulate the Amiga properly, so we recommend Raspberry Pi 4 or 5 (that also includes the Raspberry 400, 500 and 500+) for proper performance.

 ## Setup for Emulators